A Helping Hand: The Key People Every Entrepreneur Needs In Their Inner Circle

 Who do you need on your startups board of advisors?

-A regular customer or client can give you valuable insight to how your service or product is being perceived and used.
+You can easily get a lead by hiring b2b lead generation companies but only with the help of a regular customer or client can you get insight as to how well you are doing and how happy they are with your services.
 “A customer.
 A real live breathing, interested customer.
 For feedback, for focus, for honest input of the prototype, and ideally for the purchase intent letter that will clinch angel funding,” suggests Katherine Cleland, co-founder of the Willamette Angel Conference, Board Member of the Seattle Angel Conference, Entrepreneur, Angel and adviser to start up businesses.

 “Someone with deep knowledge of the market.
 Someone who knows the players, the market dynamics and solution requirements,” notes Cleland.